vuejs/v2.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 ## Additional Notes

 Designers may change their minds.
 Product requirements change.
-Keeping the logic for the entire icon system in one base component means you can quickly update all of your icons and have it propogate through the whole system.
+Keeping the logic for the entire icon system in one base component means you can quickly update all of your icons and have it propagate through the whole system.
 Even with the use of an icon loader, some situations require you to recreate or edit every SVG to make global changes.
 This method can save you that time and pain.

 ## When To Avoid This Pattern